 • Beaumont tries to escape by helicopter but an explosion causes it to smash into the building.
 Why the pilot took off from the top of the building to then fly down next to the fire will forever remain a mystery.

-• When the air conditioning unit fell through the atrium it ruptured a gas line that the fire department were unable to shut off, but it takes most of the film’s running time for one spark of the “raging fire” to ignite the gas.
+• When the air conditioning unit fell through the atrium it ruptured a gas line that the fire department was unable to shut off, but it takes most of the film’s running time for one spark of the “raging fire” to ignite the gas.

 Crystal Inferno (2017)